 - Recognizing which food groups will help various constitutions, and apply Chinese nutritional concepts

 - Applying dietary advice to match thermal and energetic imbalances, and commonly seen conditions

 - How to create balanced and healing recipes

 - Actual clinical case studies to understand how to apply this knowledge therapeutically

 - Welcome To The Course

-This is where you’ll meet Gillian.
-She is your instructor for your Chinese Dietary course and she has 20+ years of experience with helping heal patients with diet.
+This is where you’ll meet Gillian, your instructor of your Chinese Dietary course.
+She has 20+ years of experience of helping heal patients with diet.
 Here she will do an overview of what you will learn in this course.